 This transforming project builds upon Shift2Rail IP1, IP2 and IPX works on signalling, communication and control.
-It makes use of the framework provided by TP1 - Connected and open rail framework for the European mobility as well as of the simulation tools from the works of TP3 - Railways Digital Twin, Simulation and Virtualization and benefit from a traffic management optimised for its technologies with TP9 - Network Management, Planning and Control activities.
-It provides possible technologies on automation for both and on brakes for both TP8 - Rail as the backbone of a green freight logistics and TP6 - Non-Traditional and Emerging Transport Models and Systems.
+It makes use of the framework provided by TP3 - Connected and Open Rail Framework for European Mobility as well as of the simulation tools from the works of TP9 - Railways Digital Twin, Simulation and Virtualisation and benefit from a traffic management optimised for its technologies with TP4 - Network Management, Planning and Control activities.
+It provides possible technologies on automation for both and on brakes for both TP2 - Rail as the Backbone of a Green Freight Logistic Chain and TP8 - Non-Traditional and Emerging Transport Models and Systems.